novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 #### 3.3.
 Book a VPC, and enable internet gateway on it

 Book a VPC, name it `my_vpc`.
 Then enable internet gateway on it.
-Each part of code below is self-explanatory.
+Each part of the code below is self-explanatory.

 ```bash
 # allocate a vpc named my_vpc.